hep-mirrors/sherpa/Manual/source/manual/parameters/matrix-elements.rst

   all final state particles, i.e. contrary to ``H_T2`` ``H_TM2`` takes particle masses into account.

+:option:`hH_T2`
+  Square of the scalar sum of the transverse energies of all QCD final state particles.

 :option:`H_TY2(<factor>,<exponent>)`
   Square of the scalar sum of the transverse momenta of all final state particles weighted by their rapidity distance from the final state boost vector.
 Thus,